 Below you can see an image of völuskrín and leggur og skel from this site.

 Sheep and goat bones have been used as toys around the world since antiquity.
 You can read about it on Mama Lisa’s Blog here:

 The Game of Five Stones or Knucklebones around the World.

 There’s also an Icelandic lullaby that mentions these toys called Sofðu unga ástin mín.

 This article was posted on Sunday, March 25th, 2018 at 3:57 pm and is filed under Arts and Crafts, Countries & Cultures, Five Stones, Games Around the World, Games for Predicting the Future, Iceland, Icelandic, Languages, Mama Lisa, Toys, Toys.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.